Good Medicine - Medical School IV

 I managed to sleep until 4:50am, when Beth, the student nurse, woke me for pre-rounds.
 John had been up for about twenty minutes and had done the handover to Felicity.
 She and I collected the charts and performed our pre-rounds checks.
 Once Felicity had reported to Doctor Javadi, she returned, and we prepped the patient, Mr. Nichols, for his valve replacement surgery.

 I wasn't invited to observe, so I spent the morning in the ward, checking on patients, confirming labs, and discharging two middle-age men.
-Just before lunch, the patient in the ICU had a second heart attack and the combination of the code team and the ICU could not revive him.
+Just before lunch, the patient in the ICU had a second heart attack, and the combination of the code team and the ICU could not revive him.
 As he was on our service, it was my responsibility to do the necessary paperwork and have him transported to the hospital morgue.

 Felicity and I had lunch together, then I went to daycare to visit with Rachel.
 After spending ten minutes with her, I had a relatively quiet afternoon, though Felicity had three consults with Doctor Javadi, one of which resulted in an admission.
-I had dinner after Felicity handed over to John at 5:00pm, and received two patients who had procedures scheduled in the morning.
+I had dinner after Felicity handed over to John at 5:00pm, and received two patients who had procedures scheduled for the morning.

-Clarissa arrived about ten minutes before midnight and I conducted the handover.
+Clarissa arrived about ten minutes before midnight, and I conducted the handover.

 "Nine on the ward," I said, "plus one in the ICU recovering from valve replacement.
 One discharge in the morning.
 We lost one in the ICU who had been admitted post a massive STEMI.
 Two angioplasties in the morning, both patients are resting comfortably with good vitals."